+'''

-''' // change default values when creating options struct... myOptions = qpOASES_options( 'printLevel',2, 'enableFlippingBounds',0 )
+// change default values when creating options struct...

+myOptions = qpOASES_options( 'printLevel',2, 'enableFlippingBounds',0 )

 // or change them later

 myOptions = qpOASES_options

 myOptions.printLevel = 2

 myOptions.enableFlippingBounds = 0

 '''

-In addition to the options described in Section 5.2, the Matlab options struct also contains the entries maxIter and maxCpuTime for specifying the maximum number of iterations and a CPU time limit, respectively.
+In addition to the options described in Section 5.2, the MATLAB options struct also contains the entries maxIter and maxCpuTime for specifying the maximum number of iterations and a CPU time limit, respectively.
 They correspond to nWSR and cputime in the C++ version.
-If maxIter is not set by the user, the default value 5(nV+nC) is chosen.
+If maxIter is not set by the user, the default value 5 (nV + nC) is chosen.
 If maxCpuTime is not set, no additional CPU time limit is imposed.

 An auxiliary input struct can be generated using the qpOASES_auxInput command.
-It allows the user to pass an initial guess for the primal solution or an initial guess for the working set (cf. Section 5.5).
+It allows the user to pass the following additional problem information:

+- the Hessian type (e.g. for specifying a zero or identity Hessian matrix), - an initial guess for the primal solution, - an initial guess for the working sets of bounds and constraints (cf. Section 5.5), - a pre-computed Cholesky factor of the Hessian matrix (see Section 5.7).

 Please consult the MATLAB help for further details.
 If no initial guess is given, the usual homotopy starting at the origin is performed.